Do you have the voice of authority and leadership when you speak? Here's how to sound like a leader who projects power and presence!

 The Dangers of Underperforming Vocally

 Recently I worked with a client for whom vocal performance had become an overriding concern.
-She held a senior position in her company and held frequent meetings with her team.
+She held a senior position in her company and held frequent meetings with her global team.
 It had become apparent to her and her boss, however, that her speaking style was undermining confidence in her leadership.

-Supporting Your Breath for Speaking Power
+1. Support Your Breath for Speaking Power

 The place to start is with supported breath that can effortlessly project the fullness of your sound.
 Learn how to breath diaphragmatically.
 It is breath that creates the vocal energy you need to reach every part of your performance space, and to sound like you mean business.
 You literally need energy to energize listeners, and to make essential words heard.
 Remember: the most important words in English usually come at the end of the phrase.
-Invest yourself with full enough breath so you have the power to "punch" the idea or image embodied in those words.
+Invest yourself with enough breath so you have the power to "punch" the idea or image embodied in those words.

-Balancing Your Sound to Achieve Authority
+2. Balance Your Sound to Achieve Authority

-As you might imagine, you shouldn't speak entirely with either of these approaches because of the above limitations.
-Rather, you need a balance between head and chest voice.
+As you might imagine, you shouldn't speak entirely with either of these voices.
+You need a balance between head and chest voice.
 That's what I worked on with my recent client.
-The idea was to display her intelligence and flexibility, while at the same time demonstrating her experience and authority.
+The aim was to show her intelligence and flexibility, linked to experience and authority.
 And she needed a more forceful voice that commanded attention.

-Coloring Your Voice for Maximum Expressiveness
+3. Color Your Voice for Maximum Expressiveness

 Finally, when you have enough breath support to power and sustain your voice, and you're speaking with a mature and balanced sound, you can go for the gold.
 It's time to develop a vocal style that uses the full color palette of the emotions.

+To get there, practice passages from fiction and poetry, which offer the greatest range of emotions to be expressed vocally.
+And listen to audio books read by voice actors, the performers par excellence in this field.
 The above techniques will help lend you the voice of authority.
 Learn to use them and feel comfortable with them, as you inspire and influence those who look to you as a leader.

 You should follow me on Twitter here.